runxiyu/idc-old/docs/whitepaper.md

 .# Abstract

 Documentation is usually out of date.
 It is updated every few weeks.
-Please reference the Python Trio server implementation.
+Please refer to the Python Trio server implementation for the latest current practice.

 This document specifies a new Internet Protocol for messaging over the Internet.